-The deadline for prospective students to apply for need-based financial aid is February 15.
+The deadline for prospective students to apply for need-based financial aid is February 1.
 If that deadline is missed, the student will not be considered for need-based financial aid.
 This can be a costly oversight, as what is received in the second year is generally the same as what is received in the first year.
-The deadline for current students to apply for financial aid is April 15.
+The deadline for current students to apply for financial aid is March 31.

-If a student is a U.S. citizen or permanent resident, two forms must be submitted, the YSE Financial Aid Application and the Free Application for Federal Student Aid (FAFSA).
-If a student is an international student, only one form must be submitted, the YSE Financial Aid Application.
-Students must reapply for financial aid for the second year, although the amount of YSE scholarship will most likely remain the same as in the first year.
+If a student is a U.S. citizen or permanent resident, three forms must be submitted, the YSE Financial Aid Application, the Free Application for Federal Student Aid (FAFSA), and the CSS Profile.
+If a student is an international student, two forms must be submitted, the YSE Financial Aid Application and the CSS Profile.
+Students must reapply for financial aid for the second year, although the amount of the YSE scholarship in most cases will remain the same as in the first year.